 This traditional Cornish granite cottage sits in the coastal village of Porthleven, minutes from the beach and harbour.

-Set over two floors, this character seaside homestay provides well presented accommodation for little families, friends and couples.
+Set over two floors, this character seaside homestay provides well presented accommodation for a small family or a couple.

 The two bedrooms have rug topped oak wood flooring, ambient bamboo lighting and comfortable beds.